-Command Line Option Function -securityonenode The -securityonenode option is used to configure a secure cluster node by node. -securitytrust The -securitytrust option is used to setup trust with another broker. -serial Specifies that the installation script performs install, uninstall, start, and stop operations on each system in a serial fashion.
-If this option is not specified, these operations are performed simultaneously on all systems. -settunables Specify this option when you want to set tunable parameters after you install and configure a product.
+Command Line Option Function -settunables Specify this option when you want to set tunable parameters after you install and configure a product.
 You may need to restart processes of the product for the tunable parameter values to take effect.
 You must use this option together with the -tunablesfile option. -start Starts the daemons and processes for the specified product. -stop Stops the daemons and processes for the specified product. -timeout The -timeout option is used to specify the number of seconds that the script should wait for each command to complete before timing out.
-Setting the -timeout option overrides the default value of 1200 seconds.
+Setting the -timeout option overrides the defaul value of 1200 seconds.
 Setting the -timeout option to 0 prevents the script from timing out.
 The -timeout option does not work with the -serial option -tmppath tmp_path Specifies a directory other than /var/tmp as the working directory for the installation scripts.
-This destination is where initial logging is performed and where RPMs are copied on remote systems before installation. -tunables Lists all supported tunables and create a tunables file template.
+This destination is where initial logging is performed and where RPMs are copied on remote systems before installation. -tunables Lists all supported tunables and create a tunables file template. -tunablesfile tunables_file Specify this option when you specify a tunables file.
+The tunables file should include tunable parameters. -uninstall This option is used to uninstall the products from systems -upgrade Specifies that an existing version of the product exists and you plan to upgrade it.

-Command Line Option Function -tunables_file tunables_file Specify this option when you specify a tunables file.
-The tunables file should include tunable parameters. -upgrade Specifies that an existing version of the product exists and you plan to upgrade it. -version Checks and reports the installed products and their versions.
+Command Line Option Function -version Checks and reports the installed products and their versions.
 Identifies the installed and missing RPMs and patches where applicable for the product.
 Provides a summary that includes the count of the installed and any missing RPMs and patches where applicable.
 Lists the installed patches, patches, and available updates for the installed product if an Internet connection is available. -yumgroupxml The -yumgroupxml option is used to generate a yum group definition XML file.
 The createrepo command can use the file on Redhat Linux to create a yum group for automated installation of all RPMs for a product.
 An available location to store the XML file should be specified as a complete path.
 The -yumgroupxml option is supported on Redhat Linux only.

-Appendix B
+Appendix